Health: History

 Since the late 1970s, the federal Healthy People Program has been a visible component of the United States' approach to improving population health.
 In each decade, a new version of Healthy People is issued, featuring updated goals and identifying topic areas and quantifiable objectives for health improvement during the succeeding ten years, with assessment at that point of progress or lack thereof.
 Progress has been limited to many objectives, leading to concerns about the effectiveness of Healthy People in shaping outcomes in the context of a decentralized and uncoordinated US health system.
 Healthy People 2020 gives more prominence to health promotion and preventive approaches and adds a substantive focus on the importance of addressing social determinants of health.
 A new expanded digital interface facilitates use and dissemination rather than bulky printed books as produced in the past.
 The impact of these changes to Healthy People will be determined in the coming years.

-Systematic activities to prevent or cure health problems and promote good health in humans are undertaken by health care providers.
-Applications with regard to animal health are covered by the veterinary sciences.
-The term "healthy" is also widely used in the context of many types of non-living organizations and their impacts for the benefit of humans, such as in the sense of healthy communities, healthy cities or healthy environments.
-In addition to health care interventions and a person's surroundings, a number of other factors are known to influence the health status of individuals.
-These are referred to as the "determinants of health", which include the individual's background, lifestyle, economic status, social conditions and spirituality; Studies have shown that high levels of stress can affect human health.

-In the first decade of the 21st century, the conceptualization of health as an ability opened the door for self-assessments to become the main indicators to judge the performance of efforts aimed at improving human health.
+In the time since the new millennium, health has increasingly been conceptualised as a civic responsibility of the individual as wellness technologies have grown.
+Health can be interpreted as an ability and self-assessments can become indicators to judge the performance of health-improving efforts.
 It also created the opportunity for every person to feel healthy, even in the presence of multiple chronic diseases or a terminal condition, and for the re-examination of determinants of health (away from the traditional approach that focuses on the reduction of the prevalence of diseases).

 Determinants

-In general, the context in which an individual lives is of great importance for both his health status and quality of life.
-It is increasingly recognized that health is maintained and improved not only through the advancement and application of health science, but also through the efforts and intelligent lifestyle choices of the individual and society.
+The context in which an individual lives can impact their health status and quality of life.
+Many assert health is maintained and improved not only through the advancement and application of health science, but also through the efforts and lifestyle choices of the individual and society.
 According to the World Health Organization, the main determinants of health include the social and economic environment, the physical environment, and the person's individual characteristics and behaviors.

 More specifically, key factors that have been found to influence whether people are healthy or unhealthy include the following: